The Seer (Swans album)

-The Seer is the twelfth studio album by American experimental rock band Swans and was released on August 28, 2012 by Gira's own record label Young God Records.
-Producer and frontman Michael Gira funded the recording of the album with the sales of We Rose from Your Bed with the Sun in Our Head.
+The Seer is the twelfth studio album by the American experimental rock band Swans.
+It was released by Young God Records on August 28, 2012.
+Producer and front man Michael Gira funded the recording of the album with the sales of the live double album We Rose from Your Bed with the Sun in Our Head (2012).

 While the previous studio album My Father Will Guide Me up a Rope to the Sky was seen as a cross between Gira's solo project Angels of Light and late Swans, The Seer strayed away from Angels of Light's more accessible songs and lyricism, focusing more around sonic landscapes.
 The album features a variety of instrumentation and guest musicians, including the post-punk band Yeah Yeah Yeahs vocalist Karen O and former Swans member Jarboe.
 The album is noteworthy due to its extended song lengths, particularly its over thirty minute title track, as well as its frequent experimentation with drone and noise elements.
 The album garnered critical acclaim from mainstream publications and appeared in publications' best of the year album lists.
-The Seer is considered the first part of a three-album "trilogy", the other albums being To Be Kind, which followed, and The Glowing Man, which followed To Be Kind.
+The Seer is considered the first part of a three-album trilogy, alongside the following To Be Kind (2014) and The Glowing Man (2016).

 Background

+Swans' previous studio album My Father Will Guide Me up a Rope to the Sky was released in 2010 to universal critical acclaim.
+It was their first album released coming off of a 13-year hiatus.